 Du Faur also noted testing roles will be in huge demand as companies want to trial and measure new systems before they’re fully implemented.

-Pressure on employee salaries will continue this year, especially if companies want to keep their talented staff on-board, Du Faur said.
-The survey also found 24 percent of respondents believed attracting talent will be the biggest challenge this year.
+Pressure on employee salaries will continue this year, especially if companies want to keep their talented staff on board, Du Faur said.
+The survey also found that 24% of respondents believed attracting talent will be the biggest challenge this year.
 There was also a concern that increasing staff turnover will impact workplace productivity.

-A further 66 per cent of staff will also expect a bonus in the next 12 months.
+a further 66% of staff will also expect a bonus in the next 12 months.

-Other findings from the Randstad report indicated 60 percent of respondents across sectors actively hire mature-aged workers, but the figure dropped significantly to 48 percent within in the area of IT&T.
+Other findings from the Randstad report indicated 60% of respondents across sectors actively hire mature-aged workers, but the figure dropped significantly to 48% within the area of IT&T.